 A strong crate of the correct size is an important factor in helping anxiety prone dogs.
 Invest in a quality crate with sturdy welds; sometimes even a high quality plastic or wire crate may need further fortification depending on the dog, and there are various methods for reinforcing both types.

 Many pets prefer the plastic kennels to the wire, as they afford a greater sense of security.
 In selecting a kennel, the height should measure taller than the dog can arch his back, and make certain you feel no give when you try to shake the door; your Weim will frantically attempt escape through any areas it can feel movement.

 Position the crate in either the activity center of the home, your bedroom, or even have one in each area.
 Your Weim should not feel isolated; if you wouldn’t go there to sit and read a book, your Weim doesn’t want to be there either.

-Never clean the kennel of his saliva or waste in his presence, as you will seem submissive.
-For bedding, use cheap blankets cut into quarters; if the dog destroys the blanket, little is lost.
-The dog should always have a blanket in his crate, even if he destroys it every day.
+Never clean the kennel of your dog’s saliva or waste in his presence, as you will seem submissive.
+For bedding, use cheap blankets cut into quarters; if your Weim destroys the blanket, little is lost.
+Your Weim should always have a blanket in his crate, even if he destroys it every day.
 The only exception is if the dog actually will ingest the blanket.

-Try to wear the dog out physically and mentally before he is to be left alone; a 15-minute walk or out to go potty is not nearly enough.
+Try to wear your Weim out physically and mentally before he is to be left alone; a 15-minute walk or out to go potty is not nearly enough.
 At least 20 minutes of real exercising or running, along with a 10-minute obedience drill works wonders on the dog’s attitude before you leave.

-When the dog is to be left alone in his kennel, several things can be done that may help thwart anxiety:
+When your dog is to be left alone in his kennel, several things can be done that may help thwart anxiety:

-- You can put on your shoes and coat out of sight of the dog.
+- You can put on your shoes and coat out of sight of your Weim.